-Oil an 11 inch (28 cm) diameter baking tray 19, place the balls 20 with the sealed part facing downwards and arranged in a radial pattern along the entire perimeter.
-Cover with wrap 21 and let rise again for 30 minutes.
+Oil an 11-inch (28 cm) diameter baking tray 19, place the balls 20 with the sealed part facing downwards and arranged in a radial pattern along the entire perimeter.
+Cover with plastic wrap 21 and let rise again for 30 minutes.

 In the meantime, preheat the oven to 355° F (180° C) in static mode.
 Mix the yolk with milk 22 to brush the leavened balls 23 and cook them for about 30 minutes in the central part of the oven.
 At the end of cooking, remove from the oven and serve warm 24.

-You can store Danubio salato (savory bread) cooked under a glass cloche or in a food bag for 1-2 days.
-You can freeze the raw savory bread before the second leavening and thaw it in the refrigerator to room temperature before cooking it.
+You can store Danubio salato cooked under a glass cloche or in a food bag for 1-2 days.
+You can freeze the uncooked savory bread before the second leavening and thaw it in the refrigerator to room temperature before cooking it.

 Customize your Danubio salato according to your taste using different cheeses and sausages.
 To garnish, spread sesame seeds or poppy seeds on the surface before cooking.